Around a third of people who have severe Japanese encephalitis suffer from long-term complications.1

 Symptoms usually occur between 4 and 14 days after being bitten, therefore you may start to feel ill when you are back home after your trip.1

-For almost all people who have the virus, the flu-like symptoms pass quickly.
-In rare cases, encephalitis develops when the virus spreads to the brain.
+Most infections are asymptomatic.
+In rare cases (estimated 1 in 250), encephalitis develops when the virus spreads to the brain.
 This may cause fatal damage in 20-30% of severe cases.1

-People who survive severe encephalitis can end up with a long-term disability.
+People who survive severe encephalitis can end up with a long-term disability.1

 You can take the following precautions to help reduce your risk of infection:

-- Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin4
+• Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin4,5

-- Use mosquito nets if you are sleeping or resting in unscreened accommodation or sleeping outdoors during the day or night4
+• Use insecticide-treated mosquito nets if you are sleeping or resting in accommodation that is not air-conditioned or sleeping outdoors during the day or night4

 Ready to get started?
 Check now for your nearest travel health clinic.